armbian/documentation/docs/Developer-Guide_Build-Options.md

 - **KERNEL_ONLY** (yes|no):
+    - leave empty to display selection dialog each time
     - set to "yes" to compile only kernel, u-boot and other packages for installing on existing Armbian system
     - set to "no" to build complete OS image for writing to SD card
 - **KERNEL_CONFIGURE** (yes|no):